 Garment steamers need cleaning when the flow of steam begins to thin or stops altogether.
-Mineral deposits in water can cause garment steamers to clog and become less efficient over time.
-Using only distilled or de-mineralized water in the steamer will help to delay the need to clean it.
-However, dust and debris caught in the reservoir during the filling process can cause the steamer to clog as well.
-Clean your steamer occasionally to keep the machine in top form.
+Mineral deposits in water can cause an upright garment or handheld steamer to clog and become less efficient over time.
+Using only distilled or de-mineralized water in the steamer will help to delay the need to clean it, however, dust and debris caught in the reservoir during the filling process can also cause the steamer to clog.
+Clean your steamer regularly to keep the machine in top form.

 Things You'll Need

 Remove remaining water from the fabric steamer.
 Open the drain valve and allow excess liquid to drain into a sink or tub and then close the drain valve.
 If a drain valve is not part of the steamer, turn the steamer over, allow the water to pour out of the reservoir completely and then return the steamer to an upright position.